Rob-24-ai/dailyco-camera-3-18-25/README.md

-# Mobile Rear Camera Web App with AI Integration
+# Mobile Camera Web App

-A web application that enables access to a mobile device's rear and front cameras with multimodal AI capabilities, featuring real-time voice interaction and image analysis.
+A clean, lightweight web application that enables access to a mobile device's rear and front cameras with picture-in-picture functionality.

 ## Overview